brct-james/helmsman/README.md

 - - Overview
 - - Automation (For entire fleet - per ship automation is handled by cards)
 - - \[Started] Cards
+- - - \[Done] Show manufacturer logo
-- - - \[Done] Show ship innate stats, values like fuel and cargo, location, etc.
+- - - \[Done] Show ship innate stats, values like fuel and cargo (plus any cargo restrictions), location, etc.
 - - - \[Done] Flight Plan should lookup start, dest, and eta from flight plan api
 - - - Auto-Update Toggle (Sync with settings page): cause won't necessarily always need to have the latest 10s update on the ships, useful for saving calls/bandwidth when it may only be desirable to req updates manually - also allow configuring the auto-update speed in settings (update method in interval service)
 - - - Badge Component (generic badge constructor for class, tags, type, etc.)